 b.
 USATF Rules and Regulations: USATF Bylaws, Operating Regulations, and/or Rules;

 c.
+USOPC Bylaws: USOPC Bylaws;

+d.
 WA Rules and Regulations: WA Rules and Regulations; or

-d.
+e.
 Other laws: Any other applicable law.

 3. Notice of appeals: A party shall commence an appeal with a written Notice of Appeal.
 The appellant (the party filing the appeal) must sign the Notice.
 The Notice must be postmarked within thirty (30) days of the rendering of the final decision (see exhibits section of this handbook).
 The notice of appeal from an NABR decision shall be sent to the CEO and the USATF Secretary.
 The notice of appeal from an Association hearing decision shall be sent to the CEO, the USATF Secretary, the Association President, and the Association Secretary.